 The profit arrived at must be set off against any accumulated losses sustained by the Company in prior years, before allocation is made to the statutory reserve.
 Appropriation to the statutory reserve must be made before distribution of dividends to shareholders.
 The appropriation is required until the statutory reserve reaches 50% of the registered capital.
 This statutory reserve is not distributable in the form of cash dividends.
-The Company did not make any appropriation to statutory reserve for Avalon Shanghai and Beijing GenExosome during the years ended December 31, 2018 and 2017 as they incurred net losses in the periods.
+The Company did not make any appropriation to statutory reserve for Avalon Shanghai and Beijing Genexosome during the years ended December 31, 2019 and 2018 as they incurred net losses in the periods.

-NOTE 18 - NONCONTROLLING INTEREST
+NOTE 16 - NONCONTROLLING INTEREST

-As of December 31, 2018, Dr. Yu Zhou, director and Co-Chief Executive Officer of GenExsome, who owned 40% of the equity interests of GenExosome, which is not under the Company's control.
-The following is a summary of noncontrolling interest activities in the years ended December 31, 2018 and 2017.
+As of December 31, 2019, Yu Zhou, director and former Co-Chief Executive Officer of Genexosome, who owns 40% of the equity interests of Genexosome, which is not under the Company's control.
+The following is a summary of noncontrolling interest activities in the years ended December 31, 2019 and 2018.

-Amount Noncontrolling interest at December 31, 2016 \$ - Net loss attributable to noncontrolling interest (585, 360) Foreign currency translation adjustment attributable to noncontrolling interest (34) Noncontrolling interest at December 31, 2017 (585, 394) Net loss attributable to noncontrolling interest (278, 174) Foreign currency translation adjustment attributable to noncontrolling interest 1, 368 Noncontrolling interest at December 31, 2018 \$ (862, 200)
+Amount Noncontrolling interest at January 1, 2018 \$ (585,394) Net loss attributable to noncontrolling interest (278,174) Foreign currency translation adjustment attributable to noncontrolling interest 1,368 Noncontrolling interest at December 31, 2018 (862,200) Noncontrolling interest deficit adjustment 862,200 Net loss attributable to noncontrolling interest - Foreign currency translation adjustment attributable to noncontrolling interest - Noncontrolling interest at December 31, 2019 \$